yt-dlp/yt-dlp/README.md

                                     specific bitrate like 128K (default 5)
     --remux-video FORMAT            Remux the video into another container if necessary (currently supported: avi, flv,
-                                    mkv, mov, mp4, webm, aac, aiff, alac, flac, m4a, mka, mp3, ogg, opus, vorbis, wav).
-If target container does not support the
-                                    video/audio codec, remuxing will fail.
-You
+                                    gif, mkv, mov, mp4, webm, aac, aiff, alac, flac, m4a, mka, mp3, ogg, opus, vorbis, wav).
+If target container does not support the video/audio codec, remuxing will fail.
-                                    can specify multiple rules; e.g.
+                                    You can specify multiple rules; e.g.
                                     "aac>m4a/mov>mp4/mkv" will remux aac to m4a,
                                     mov to mp4 and anything else to mkv --recode-video FORMAT           Re-encode the video into another format if